Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 Accordingly, in witnessing to others, most Calvinists will likely tell a person they are a sinner, and their sin separates them from God (Rom.
 3:23).
 They will also tell the person that “God loves you” and “Jesus died for you to take away your sins.”
 They will say “you must believe this good news” and “you can have eternal life through faith in Christ.”
 They encourage people to “repent and accept Christ as their personal savior and receive the salvation God offers them in Christ.”
 It is emphatically stated that “You can have your sins washed away!
 Yes, you!”
 And yet, if you were to ask Calvinists what they believe about the nature of salvation according to their soteriological doctrines, they will affirm the doctrine of unconditional election.
 That is, God has predetermined who would be saved before he created the world on the basis of nothing other than the “good pleasure” of his own will (Eph.
 1:5).
 Although the “moderate Calvinist” will say that the atonement is unlimited, yet each person’s ultimate eternal destiny as saved or damned is divinely predetermined and cannot be altered.
 Salvation is not available to all sinners.
 Not all may believe and be saved.
 The number of the elect is fixed.
 God works saving faith only in those whom he has chosen All others are predestined to eternal damnation.
 A person cannot believe if they are not among the elect.
 It is God alone who provides an “effectual call” based upon the “general call” of the gospel and causes only the elect to believe.
 This effectual call produces the regeneration which precedes faith, and God regenerates only those he has predestined to salvation.
 Regeneration is the cause of faith.
 Only the elect are given faith.

 We can see that the Calvinist doctrine of unconditional election or predestination has transformed what was defined as “the plan of salvation” and the “good news” into something confusing, dark, and mysterious.
 What does God require for a person to go to heaven?
 The question and the answers given in the “plan of salvation” imply that it is certainly a real possibility that anyone may go to heaven depending upon their faith response to the “good news.”
 The “good news” was the assurance of God’s love for you expressed in the death of Christ for you.
 And there was a call for you to repent and believe.
 There was no exclusion by virtue of Calvinistic unconditional election or predestination.
 The “good news” is inclusive.
 It is the “good news” precisely because it includes you.
 But this is all turned on its head by the Calvinist’s soteriological “doctrines of grace.”
-Where has the “good news” gone?
+So, where has the “good news” gone?

-The “Impact Prayer” card lists other perplexing requests of God given the Calvinist theological and soteriological doctrines.
+The “Impact Prayer” card lists other perplexing requests of God, given the Calvinist theological and soteriological doctrines.
 Speaking about God, one request is to “remove any confusion about You and the life You offer” and to “open their hearts to Your love and truth.”
 These prayers raise the question of precisely what is God’s disposition to the one we are witnessing to and praying for.
 Does God really love them?
 Did Jesus die for themCan they repent and believe?
-Given the doctrine of unconditional election all these divine actions and dispositions may actually not be a reality for them.
-They may truly be among the non-elect and as such these divine dispositions and our corresponding words of witness do not apply to them.
+Given the doctrine of unconditional election, all these divine actions and dispositions may actually not be a reality for them.
+They may truly be among the non-elect, and as such, these divine dispositions and our corresponding words of witness do not apply to them.
 Indeed, these same questions can be asked of ourselves.
 Does God really love me?
 Did Jesus die for meEven though I have repented and believed, am I among the elect?
 Is repentance and belief a sure sign of being unconditionally elected to salvation?
 What is God’s ultimate disposition towards me?
 How do I know it?[10]
-So rather then removing any confusion about God and the life he offers, Calvinism only creates confusion in these respects.
+So rather than removing any confusion about God and the life he offers, Calvinism only creates confusion in these respects.
 It places in doubt God’s love for the individual.

 Impact Prayer: God’s Sovereignty and Petitionary Prayer

 The Calvinist conception of God’s sovereignty also conflicts with many points on the “Impact Prayer” card.
 Calvinists believe that God’s sovereignty means that all things are preordained by God to occur as they do from before the foundation of the world.
-It is not that God foreknows the genuinely free choices of people, but that he actually has predetermined according to and by his own will all that occurs in minutest detail, including all human actions.
+It is not merely that God foreknows the genuinely free choices of people, but that he actually has predetermined according to and by his own will all that occurs in minutest detail, including all human thoughts, desires, and actions.
 This sovereign predetermination of everything allows God to both foreknow and control all things.
 He foreknows all things because he has predetermined all things.

-Note also, that the Calvinist is attempting relieve his determinism by virtue of explanations that are of a contingent nature – “second causes” or “God uses means” refer to things like warning, persuading, deliberations, decisions, choices, etc. The many ways in which we do things in life that are of a contingent nature the Calvinist employs to support his determinism.
+Note also that the Calvinist is attempting to relieve his determinism by virtue of explanations of a contingent nature – “second causes” or “God uses means” refer to things like warning, persuading, deliberations, decisions, choices, etc. The many ways in which we do things in life that are of a contingent nature, the Calvinist employs to support his determinism.
 He wants to tell us that because God uses “second causes” and “means” that liberty and contingency are maintained despite his determinism.
 Determinism does no violence to liberty or contingency of “second causes.”
 But merely to assert something doesn’t make it so.
 Liberty and contingency stand in contradiction to determinism.
 The two are logically incompatible.
 So, again, these “second causes” and “means” do not rescue the Calvinist from the logical and moral incoherence their determinism creates.
 I discuss these issues more fully in Chapter 8 – Calvinist Attempts to Justify Sovereignty as Theistic Determinism.

 This brings me to my next example.
 One of Pastor Munro’s sermons on “The Sanctity and Dignity of Life”[11] also confirmed this need to clearly define and defend the Gospel.